Skip to main content

 Does the 49% rule affect my Snell Isle renovation?

-If your property is in the AE flood zone — and most waterfront Snell Isle properties are — yes.
+If your property is in the AE flood zone, and most waterfront Snell Isle properties are, yes.
 The City of St. Petersburg enforces at a 49% threshold with a cumulative 12-month rolling window.
-Because Snell Isle home values are significantly higher than neighborhoods like Shore Acres, your threshold is larger in absolute dollars.
-But whole-home renovations, major additions, or cumulative projects over 12 months can still approach the line.
-We calculate this before you commit to a design scope.
+Because Snell Isle home values are significantly higher than neighborhoods like Shore Acres or Bahama Shores, your threshold is larger in absolute dollars: a structure assessed at $1.5M (land excluded) sits against an approximately $735K threshold.
+Whole-home renovations, major additions, or cumulative projects over 12 months can still approach the line.
+We calculate this against your tax-assessor valuation, and where a low assessment understates your structure value, an appraisal can raise the valuation and widen the threshold.
+We close that calculation before you commit to a design scope.

 Is Snell Isle a historic district?
 Do I need special permits for exterior work?